 Settling in to university life doesn't need to be an overwhelming experience.
 If you follow these 10 easy steps you can start smart and set yourself up for a year of success.

 As we have mentioned, attending Orientation is the most important way to start the year, learn about your program, meet your lecturers, learn about your course, tour your campus and meet your fellow students.

-Handy tip: Check out your Orientation schedule and plan your week.
+Handy tip: Check out your Orientation schedule.